gravitational/teleport/.github/ISSUE_TEMPLATE/testplan.md

          - [ ] Stop a leaf cluster.
          - [ ] Disconnect your device from the internet.
    - DocumentGateway
+      - [ ] Verify that the port number remains the same for a db connection between app restarts.
+      - [ ] Verify that you can't open more than one tab for the same db server + username pair.
+        Trying to open a second tab with the same pair should just switch you to the already existing tab.
       - [ ] Create a db connection tab for a given database.
 Then remove access to that db for that user.
 Go back to Connect and:
          - [ ] Change database name in the tab.
 This should still work.